panzerdp/dmitripavlutin.com/content/posts/109-not-use-hooks/index.md

 The best way to start with React hooks is to learn how to use them.

-But you might encounter situations when you just can't understand why they behave differently than you expect.
+But you can encounter situations when you can't understand why they behave differently than you expect.
 Knowing how to use React hooks is not enough: you also should know how Not to use them.

 The first thing Not to do is render the hooks conditionally or change the order of hooks invocation.
-React expects that, no matter the props or state values, the component between re-rendering always invokes the hooks in the same order.
+React expects that, no matter the props or state values, the component always invokes the hooks in the same order.

 The second thing to avoid is using stale state values.
-That often happens when calculating next state using the current state.
-To solve that simply use a functional way to update the state.
+To avoid stale state use a functional way to update the state.

-Also, don't forget to indicate correctly the dependencies array for hooks that accept callbacks as arguments: e.g. `useEffect(callback, deps)`, `useCallback(callback, deps)`.
+Don't forget to indicate the dependencies for hooks that accept callbacks as arguments: e.g. `useEffect(callback, deps)`, `useCallback(callback, deps)`.
 That allows you to solve the stale closures.

-Do not store infrastructure data (like information about component rendering, `setTimeout()` or `useInterval()` ids) into the state.
+Do not store infrastructure data (like information about component rendering cycle, `setTimeout()` or `useInterval()` ids) into the state.
 The rule of thumb is to keep such data into references.

 Finally, do not forget to clean up your side-effects, if that's the case.